openforcefield/qca-dataset-submission/STANDARDS.md

 Post-submission filtering:

-- OpenFF toolkit ingestion with strict stereo checking in RDKit
+- Stereochemistry is preserved (e.g. QCSubmit's `UnperceivableStereoFilter`)
+- CMILES (topology) change (e.g. QCSubmit's `ConnectivityFilter`)
+- Calculation ran successfully (e.g. QCSubmit's `RecordStatusFilter`)
-- Hydrogen bonding (for torsion drives only)
+- Hydrogen bonding (for torsion drives only) (e.g. QCSubmit's `HydrogenBondFilter`)
 - Torsion drives on rings or other high barrier issues
-- CMILES (topology) change
+- Removing any other known issues

 ## Force field releases

 Upon fitting for a new force field release, for the purpose of paper publication, public reference, etc, all molecules should be placed in a single dataset (per type).
 This gives a single reference for these data instead of many references.
-All filtering must be done prior, such that all molecules in the release datasets pass all post-submission filters and correspond exactly to the data used for the force field fit.
+All filtering must be done prior to dataset upload, including both the post-submission filters listed above and any fitting-related filters such as `ChargeCheckFilter`, `ConformerRMSDFilter`, or `ElementFilter`, such that all molecules in the release datasets correspond exactly to the data used for the force field fit.

 The format of these dataset names must use the following format: